raspberrypilearning/getting-started-scratch/en/step_11.md

 ## Sound

-In this step, you will add some `sounds`{:class="block3sound"} to your project.
-Depending on your plans, this could be a continuous background soundtrack, or sounds that happen at regular intervals.
+You can add `sounds`{:class="block3sound"} blocks to your project to create a continuous background soundtrack, or sounds that happen at regular intervals.

+--- task ---

+Begin by choosing or recording a sound:

 --- collapse ---